 For as the Scriptures teach, “But it is God who executes judgment, putting down one and lifting up another,” (Psalm 75:7).

 It is true that Karl Marx noticed this effect in capitalism.
 However, it is not true that it only exists in capitalism.
 Fact: it exists in every economic system to date – it is deeply embedded in the fabric of nature.
 This is because God will always be in control of the economic system.
 And God does not desire economic equality.
 The results of the product of creativity will often favor the more creative.
 “For the laborer deserves his wages,” (Luke 10:7).

 Admittedly, the precise meaning of Jesus’s words are not the most clear.
 But natural theology (from sociology, economics, etc.) tells us something.

-God does not care about equality the way we do.
+What is clear is that the sovereign God does not care about equality the way we do.

 Daniel MasonSee More Essays